reimandlab/ActiveDriverDB/README.md

     WSGIScriptAlias / /some_path/website/app.wsgi

     <Directory /some_path/website>
         WSGIProcessGroup app
         WSGIApplicationGroup %{GLOBAL}
-            Order deny,allow
+        # Order deny,allow   # do not use with Apache 2.4 or newer
-            Allow from all
+        # Allow from all     # do not use with Apache 2.4 or newer
-            Require all granted
+        Require all granted  # Apache 2.4 or newer
     </Directory>

     # Serve static files directly:
     Alias /static/ /some_path/static/

     <Directory /some_path/website/static/*>
-        Order allow,deny
+        # Order allow,deny   # do not use with Apache 2.4 or newer
-        Allow from all
+        # Allow from all     # do not use with Apache 2.4 or newer
-            Require all granted
+        Require all granted  # Apache 2.4 or newer
     </Directory>

     <Location /static>